Families First Coronavirus Response Act signed by President Trump, employers to comply by April 2

 It is anticipated that regulations will follow to further detail the requirements and particulars of the tax credits.
 In addition, the Department of Labor is expected to provide a poster for employers outlining employees’ rights under the FFCRA.

-Saxton & Stump attorneys Maureen Maley and Rick Hackman are available to further discuss the FFCRA and how our Labor and Employment Group can help you determine if the rules apply to your company, and review your company policies and procedures to ensure compliance by the April 2 deadline, if required.
+Saxton & Stump attorney Rick Hackman is available to further discuss the FFCRA and how our Labor and Employment Group can help you determine if the rules apply to your company, and review your company policies and procedures to ensure compliance by the April 2 deadline, if required.

 STAY IN TOUCH